maciej-bartynski/fadro/docs/task-log.md

 ## General Workflow
 1. **Index and analyze the entire codebase** before creating either file.
-2. Identify and document all relevant details about:
+2. Identify all relevant details about:
+   - Project structure
    - Code type (frontend, backend, or both)
    - Language and version (JavaScript ECMAScript version, TypeScript version if applicable)
-   - Commands in `package.json` and their purpose
+   - All commands in `package.json` and their purpose
    - Build tools, configurations, and workflows
    - Testing tools, configurations, and scope (source code or build code)
    - Transpilation details (if TypeScript is used)